Does Home Insurance Cover Septic Tank Damage?

 When will your insurance policy not cover septic tank damage?

-Once again, your home insurance policy won’t be ready to cover for septic tank damage caused by human carelessness and poor maintenance habits.
+Once again, your home insurance policy won’t be ready to cover septic tank damage caused by human carelessness and poor maintenance habits.
 So, you can’t expect coverage if:

 • Damage is caused by flushing chemicals, oils, and solids